wjoe2046/MLOps_BostonHousing/README.md

 [![CircleCI](https://circleci.com/gh/wjoe2046/MLOps_BostonHousing.svg?style=svg)](https://circleci.com/gh/wjoe2046/MLOps_BostonHousing)

-## Project Overview
+## Project Summary

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
-This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.
+In this project, I operationalized a pre-trained, `sklearn` [model](https://www.kaggle.com/c/boston-housing), served out of a Python flask app`app.py`, that has been trained to predict housing prices in Boston according to features such as average rooms in a home, data about highway access, and teacher-to-pupil ratios.

-### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
-* Test your project code using linting
-* Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
+I built, tested, deployed, and monitored the Machine Learning Microservice API through all phases of ML Ops pipeline.
+From

+1. Containerizing and deploying the Docker image by writing the Makefile and Dockerfile
+2. Running, testing, and debugging the application on a virtualized local machine
-* Improve the log statements in the source code for this application
+3. Improving the log statements and uploading the image to DockerHub
-* Configure Kubernetes and create a Kubernetes cluster
+4. Configuring a local Kubernetes cluster and deploying it on minikube
-* Deploy a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

----
+5. Setting up CICD pipeline with automated building, caching, and linting processes.

+The project reinforced my knowledge cloud DevOps operation, and its files could be readily extended for use to other pre-trained machine learning deployment, such as those for image recognition and data labeling.

 ## Setup the Environment